bhavya-teja/profile-site/src/profile-site/README.md

 ## Build

+Run `npm run git-build` which runs the following command to update site in github profile.
+Since pages are using 'docs' as well.
-ng build --output-path ../../docs --base-href /profile-site/
+`ng build --output-path ../../docs --base-href /profile-site/`

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.